 In their words:

-In recent years, my performance practice has shifted to take account of my interest in dance, and in particular improvisatory practices.
+Over the past decade or so, my performance practice has shifted to take account of my interest in dance, and in particular improvisatory practices.
 Since 2009 I have worked with choreographer Rosemary Lee (RESCEN associate), in each of her Dance Umbrella commissions; with performance maker Kristin Fredricksson to create an instantly choreographed performance piece, Senior Moments, with people over 65 years old for Big Dance, and later Forest Fringe; and other companies such as Dog Kennel Hill.

 More recently I have worked as part of a stable of performer/dance artists called anthologyofamess developing a series of works using, predominantly, improvisation as a tool for making performance pieces.